Tech companies try to take AI image generators mainstream with better protections against misuse

 Among the White House commitments is one that requires companies will develop methods such as digital watermarking to help people know if images and other content were AI-generated.

-At the Microsoft event, executives said the company has built filters to determine what kinds of imagery can be generated from text prompts in Bing, citing those made with top political figures as content to monitor for misinformation.
+At the Microsoft event, executives said the company has built filters to determine what kinds of imagery can be generated from text prompts in Bing, citing those made with top political figures as content to monitor.

 The goal is “to make sure it’s not producing types of content we would never want to produce, like hateful content,” said Sarah Bird, Microsoft’s global head for responsible AI.